 An extensive list of other legislation is not provided here, as depending on the structuring of mining codes and regulations, these will differ from country to country.
-The recommended data categories include all relevant legal/regulatory documents and the data points for these.
+The standard for this data category is to include all relevant legal/regulatory documents and to provide the recommended data points for these.